cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 <HighlightBox type="note">

-In this section you have to run commands both inside the Docker container and on your local terminal.
+In this section, you have to run commands both inside the Docker container and on your local terminal.
 By default, coding examples will indicate the Docker terminal; a comment will inform you when you have to use the local terminal.

 </HighlightBox>